What is the Child Care WAGE$® FLORIDA Program?

 When Will I Receive a Check?

-Each participant who meets the requirements for the Child Care WAGE$® Florida Program and remains eligible will receive a supplement check in the seventh month, after the completion of a six-month commitment period.
+Each participant who meets the requirements for the Child Care WAGE$® Florida Program and remains eligible will receive an incentive check in the seventh month, after the completion of a six-month commitment period.
 The commitment period means that the practitioner has remained continuously employed in the qualified child care or early learning center or family child care home.
 The commitment period is established for each individual practitioner based on the application date, date of employment and documentation of education.
-The amount of the salary supplement is based on one half of the annual award amount and reflects the schedule worked during the six-month period (part-time prorated or full time).
+The amount of the WAGE$ incentive is based on one half of the annual award amount and reflects the schedule worked during the six-month period (part-time prorated or full time).
 All payments are contingent upon funding availability.

 How Can I Increase the Amount of Money I Receive Through Child Care WAGE$®?

-Child care practitioners participating in the Child Care WAGE$® FLORIDA Program may increase their supplement award amounts by successfully completing additional education.
+Child care practitioners participating in the Child Care WAGE$® FLORIDA Program may increase their incentive award amounts by successfully completing additional education.
 The T.E.A.C.H.
 Early Childhood® Scholarship Program offers scholarships to child care practitioners to earn credentials or degrees in early childhood education.